Charles Bernstein (composer)

-Charles Harold Bernstein (born February 28, 1943) is an American composer of film and television scores.
+Charles Bernstein (born February 28, 1943) is an American composer of film and television scores.
 He is a Daytime Emmy Award winner, and a two-time Primetime Emmy Award nominee.
-Since 1995, he has been a member of the Board of Governors of the Academy of Motion Picture Arts and Sciences' Music Branch, and is a member of the Board of Directors for both the American Society of Composers, Authors and Publishers and the Society of Composers & Lyricists.
+Since 1995, he has been a member of the Board of Governors of the Academy of Motion Picture Arts and Sciences' Music Branch.
+He has also been a member of the Board of Directors for both the American Society of Composers, Authors and Publishers and the Society of Composers & Lyricists.